slee502/AnimalCrossing_Villager_Popularity/README.md

 <img src="https://i0.wp.com/mynintendonews.com/wp-content/uploads/2020/08/animal_crossing_new_horizons-1.jpg?resize=930%2C620&ssl=1" alt="ACNH image" width="500" height="300">

 ## About
-Welcome to my project!
-The aim of this analysis is to delve into the world of Animal Crossing: New Horizons, a popular video game developed and published by Nintendo.
-More specifically, we're interested in understanding the factors that contribute to the popularity of the game's characters, known as villagers, among the player base.
+Welcome!
+This analysis will delve into the world of Animal Crossing: New Horizons, a popular video game developed and published by Nintendo.
+More specifically, we will try to understand the various factors that contribute to the popularity of the game's characters, known as villagers, among the player base.

-In this project, we'll be exploring various villager attributes and how these characteristics correlate with their popularity.
-Here are the attributes we will be looking at:
+Here are the villager attributes we will be looking at to see how they correlate with their popularity:

 - Species
 - Gender